sahilcreator07/pipecat-flow-voice/README.md

 # Define flow configuration upfront
 flow_config = {
     "initial_node": "greeting",
+    "nodes": {
+        "greeting": {
-    "initial_system_message": [
+            "role_messages": [
                 {
                     "role": "system",
                     "content": "You are a helpful assistant.
 Your responses will be converted to audio."
                 }
             ],
-    "nodes": {
-        "greeting": {
-            "messages": [
+            "task_messages": [
                 {
                     "role": "system",
                     "content": "Start by greeting the user and asking for their name."